apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `metadataCriteriaRemoveEmptyEntitiesDescriptors` | Controls whether to keep entities descriptors that contain no entity descriptors.
 Default is `true`.
 | `metadataCriteriaRemoveRolelessEntityDescriptors` | Controls whether to keep entity descriptors that contain no roles.
 Default is `true`.
 | `attributeNameFormats` | Map that defines attribute name formats for a given attribute name to be encoded in the SAML response.
+| `attributeFriendlyNames` | Map that defines attribute friendly names for a given attribute name to be encoded in the SAML response.
 | `nameIdQualifier` | If defined, will overwrite the `NameQualifier` attribute of the produced subject's name id.
 | `serviceProviderNameIdQualifier` | If defined, will overwrite the `SPNameQualifier` attribute of the produced subject's name id.
 | `skipGeneratingAssertionNameId` | Whether generation of a name identifer should be skipped for assertions.
 Default is `false`.